 Heads of Agencies Meeting

-This annual meeting provides an important opportunity for Directors or their representatives of the MOU agencies, to come together and review progress and to discuss the future directions and projects for the cooperative management of the Australian Alps national parks.
-This year, as in the past, the meeting was held in conjunction with the Annual Field Workshop and addressed a range of issues including the budget, achievements to date of the cooperative management program, and future directions for the program.
+This annual meeting provides an important opportunity for Directors and Heads of Agencies of the MOU parties, to come together and to review progress and to discuss the future directions and projects for the cooperative management of the Australian Alps national parks.
+During the reporting period, the meeting was held in Canberra and addressed a range of issues including the drafting of the 2000-2003 Australian Alps Strategic Plan, program budget, achievements to date of the cooperative management program, and future directions for the program.

 Cross Border Seminars

-Small-scale face-to-face workshops were found to be a very successful way of ensuring that staff are kept informed and involved in the Australian Alps cooperative management program.
-Agency staff provide valuable input which assists in the development and implementation of the annual cooperative works program.
+Small-scale face-to-face workshops have been found to be the most successful way to ensure that staff are kept informed and involved in the Australia Alps cooperative management program.
+Agency staff provide valuable input which assisted in development and implementation of the annual cooperative works program.

 These workshops, together with regular meetings and tele-conferences of Working Groups, provide some of the strongest evidence of the success and commitment of staff to the Cooperative Management Program.
 During the year park managers, ranger staff, planners and other Agency staff participated in a number of workshops dealing with issues of mutual interest and benefit.

-Mountain tourism has been identified by the Cooperative Research Centre (CRC) for Sustainable Tourism as a large, important and distinctive component of the tourism industry in Australia.
-In recognition of this, the CRC for Sustainable Tourism and the Australian Alps Liaison Committee have been investigating opportunities for the development of joint research programs.
+Mountain tourism has been identified by the Cooperative Research centre (CRC) for Sustainable Tourism as a large, important and distinctive component of the tourism industry in Australia.
+In recognition of this, CRC for Sustainable Tourism and the AALC have been investigation opportunities for the development of joint research programs.

-The CRC for Sustainable Tourism is a Commonwealth Government-funded organisation that promotes research in environmental, social and economic sustainability in Australia.
-The CRC is made up of members including government tourism organisations such as the Tourism Council of Australia, Tourism New South Wales and Tourism Victoria; and universities including La Trobe, Griffith and Canberra.
+The CRC for Sustainable Tourism is a Commonwealth Government-funded organisation that promotes reserach in environmental, social and economic sustainability in Australia.
+The CRC is made up of members including government tourism organisations such as the Tourism Council of Australia, Tourism New South Wales and Tourism Victoria; and universities including La Trobe, Griffith and canberra.
 The CRC is developing effective collaboration between industry and multi-discipline research groups.

-- ski resorts and best practice environmental management;
+- ski resort and best practice environmental management;

 - sustainable development of backcountry tourism in mountain regions;